WinchoCode/songbook/README.md

 3. Run `python build_songbook.py` → creates `songs_sorted.tex`.
 4. Compile with `latexmk -xelatex main.tex` → `main.pdf`.

+## Optional Workflow
+1. Create a folder called "songs"
+2. In that folder, create individual files for each song using the song_template.tex as example.
+3. Run `python build_songbook.py` → creates `songs_sorted.tex`.
+4. Compile with `latexmk -xelatex main.tex` → `main.pdf`.

 ## GUI Option
-Run `python songbook_gui.py` to add/edit songs and generate PDF without touching LaTeX directly.
+Run `python songbook_gui.py` to add/edit songs and generate PDF without touching LaTeX directly. -- This is still not in place, it doesn´t work